 Learnt my lesson!
 If I ever do quote or paraphrase someone, a blog etc., I'll be careful to give the credit to the primary source like saying "According to Dr. Harold Katz, a Huffington Post contributor.
 We should recognize that giving credit to a secondary source for someone else's work is the worst form of plagiarism.
 That would be the most painful thing for me, to see my original work credited to someone else.
 Also, no more than 10-15% of anyone else's work should be a part of your article or else it's not yours.

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
-Will you please give feedback on my article IPHONE SPECIAL PRODUCT RED (must be signed in to view).
+Will you please give feedback on my article How to Build Confidence in yourself?.
 What can I do to improve?
 Thanks!

 by Don Bobbitt2 years ago